vikas8561/CGxSU_Semester_1/html_css_js/CSS/08.CSS_margin_padding/CSS_margin_padding.md

 # CSS Margin and Padding

 CSS `margin` and `padding` are fundamental properties for controlling spacing around and within elements.
-This guide provides a detailed explanation of their usage.
+This guide explains their usage, including shorthand and non-shorthand methods, margin collapse, and examples,

 ## Margin
 The `margin` property defines the space *outside* an element's border, creating distance between the element and adjacent elements.